 Given the wallets are open source, it’s likely that any serious issues would have been discovered by peer inspection of their code however.

-The support team of the company has done everything in their power to respond and reply to all positive and negative comments.
+The Guarda support team of the company have done everything in their power to respond and reply to all positive and negative comments.
 This fact showcases that Guarda cares about all of the feedback they get from users.
-Whether it’s bad or good, they take user’s opinions and expectations in consideration.
+Whether it’s bad or good, they take users’ opinions and expectations into consideration.

 As with choosing any crypto wallet, you should exercise some caution with your choice.
 Look for any reports regarding code issues and keep your wallet updated to avoid issues.

-Have you had any good or bad experience with Guarda?
+Did you have any good or bad experience with Guarda?
 Let me know in the comment section below.